react-cosmos/react-cosmos/docs/plugins/ui-plugins.md

 ```

 See the Boolean input plugin [webpack config](https://github.com/react-cosmos/react-cosmos/blob/9b65416a2e8abd5ba3c960adf52ffad83de977fa/packages/react-cosmos-plugin-boolean-input/webpack.config.js) for a complete example.

-> [vite-plugin-externals](https://github.com/crcong/vite-plugin-externals) seems the be equivalent of Webpack `externals` for Vite.

 > For a Vite equivalent for Webpack `externals` see [vite-plugin-externals](https://github.com/crcong/vite-plugin-externals).
 >